solidane/solidane.github.io/_posts/en/2022-04-12-sierpinski-triangle.md

 The Sierpinski triangle may be constructed from an equilateral triangle by repeated removal of triangular subsets:
 1. Start with an equilateral triangle.
 2. Subdivide it into four smaller congruent equilateral triangles and remove the central triangle.
-3. Repeat step 2 with the smaller triangles until the end of time
+3. Repeat step 2 with the smaller triangles forever

 #### Try it for yourself